 The Nym network has some of the same overall goals as Tor.
 But we want to enable Nym to scale in response to increased demand (and shrink when demand drops, so as not to waste resources).
 To do this in a decentralized way, nodes are included in the network based on cryptocurrency bonding, and a system of delegated staking.

 We are now starting to test out the incentives structure for running Nym nodes.
-For the Finney testnet, Nym testnet wallet holders who run nodes or delegate stake to nodes will receive (valueless) testnet tokens, the
+For the Milhon testnet, Nym testnet wallet holders who run nodes or delegate stake to nodes will receive (valueless) testnet tokens, the

-hal, which runs on our Cosmos-based blockchain validators.
+PUNK, which runs on our Cosmos-based blockchain validators.